Similan Islands from Phuket: The Ultimate Day Trip Guide

 What to Expect on a Love Andaman Tour

-The speedboat ride from Thap Lamu Pier to the Similan Islands took about an hour.
-Even when the Andaman Sea got a little choppy, the vessel sliced through the waves confidently.
-Having done slower, larger boat tours before - like our trip to Ang Thong National Marine Park near Koh Samui, where we rocked back and forth for hours - I can’t stress enough how much better a speedboat is for this kind of trip.
-It’s faster, more comfortable, and gets you more precious time on the islands.
+The speedboat ride from Thap Lamu Pier to the first stop of the day - Donald Duck Bay - took us just over an hour.
+There were parts of the trip that got a little bumpy but the speedboat sliced through the waves in a stable fashion.
+We’ve done slower, big boat tours before (like our trip to Ang Thong National Marine Park from Koh Samui), and the boat rocked back and forth for hours.
+It’s an absolute no-brainer to book a speedboat for island tours in Thailand - it’s faster, more comfortable and you get to spend more time on the islands themselves.

 Similan Islands - Love Andaman